Colour-themed Firework Displays

 - Football clubs or other sports-themed events.

 - Being romantic with pink.
 Who said romance is dead?
+Not me!

 The bulk of fireworks on sale include multiple colours and effects since, for the most part, variety is what people want from a firework.
 This is especially true with the larger cakes and barrages.
 However, fireworks concentrating on specific colours, whilst somewhat of a niche item, do exist.

 The colours available include reds, greens, blues, gold and silver.
 You will need to focus your search on the ranges carried by specialist firework shops however since seasonal sellers such as supermarkets rarely carry this type of firework.
-We’ll run through what you should be looking for.
+I’ll run through what you should be looking for.